Joel Anderson, Interesting World Coins

 Item TAIWAN-LIB TAIWAN 10 YUAN 1995 LIBERATION Y555 UNC. $3.50

-OLD COINS FROM TIBET
+OLD COIN FROM FAR OFF TIBET Restocked

-Tibet is a fabled and isolated country located high in the Himalayas that is now controlled by China.
-Tibet introduced the copper 1 Sho in 1918.
-The 24mm coin depicts a Snow Lion on the obverse and inscriptions on the reverse.
+Tibet copper 1 Sho 1918-1928Tibet is a fabled and isolated country located high in the Himalayas that is now controlled by China.
+This copper 1 Sho coin was issued from 1918 to 1928.
+It features a snow lion on one side and inscriptions on the other.
 The Snow Lion is a mythological animal that represents cheerfulness and clarity of thought.
-Two major versions (and many minor varieties) were issued.
-The first was issued from 1918 to 1928.
-The second, which includes the sun over the Snow Lion and a redesigned reverse was issued from 1932 to 1938.

-Item TIB-SHO1 TIBET 1 SHO 1918-1928 Y21variety F-VF $5.00
+Item TIB-SHO TIBET 1 SHO 1918-1928 Y21variety F-VF $5.00

 Need help to date coins: Visit the Creounity Time Machine